gmrammohan15/EVA4/S15-FinalAssignment-MaskDepth/README.md

 Tested with \
 crit = nn.BCEWithLogitsLoss() => Sigmoid + BCE loss \

-Sigmoid as activation layer at the end followed by BCE worked well for this purpose. \
+Sigmoid as activation layer at the end followed by BCE worked well for our purpose. \

-Below are the results captured in tensorboard: \
+Below are the results captured in tensorboard:

 ## Tensorboard ground truth for masks while training/eval